 VPN stands for Virtual Private Network and what it does is establishes a secure connection between you and the internet, it can be used across all your devices.
 The VPN also safely transmits all your information via an encrypted virtual tunnel.

 It also acts as a mask for your IP address which is great because instead of pinpointing your exact location it will show that you are browsing from a different location.
-Using a VPN is also the safest and secure way to shield yourself from any type of external attack.
+Using a VPN is also the safest and most secure way to shield yourself from any type of external attack.

 #8.
 Turn it off when not in use